Have you ever wondered why some women just breeze through menopause, while the rest of us struggle through?

 I believe stress is just 1 of many factors that either sets us up for an easy menopausal transition or a problematic one.

-In my Menopause Makeover program, we spent an entire month trying different stress management techniques to see which ones work for you.
+In my Menopause Makeover program - Starting 1st of May 2023.
+We spent an entire month trying different stress management techniques to see which ones work for you.

 The other 2 factors covered in the program are: